Explore the traditional culture and the aesthetic art of Japan.

-Tea Master, Urasenke style, based in Tokyo, Japan.
+Chanoyu Director, Tea Master, accomplished practitioner of Urasenke school, based in Tokyo, Japan.
 Bilingual instructor of Japanese tea ceremony (Japanese / English).
 Navigator to the world of traditional and contemporary Japanese culture.

-I was born in Tokyo, Japan, to the Daimyo (Lord of samurai) family line of Edo era which spans 500 years of history.
+I was born in Tokyo, Japan, to the Daimyo (Lord of Samurai) family line of Edo era which spans 800 years of history.
 Japanese feudal lords were the patrons of tea ceremony and related fine arts.
 I received a big influence from my family background, also from my mother who is a tea master, my grandmother who was a sumie artist and whose birth was the Tokugawa Shogun family, and my great grandmother who served as a chief court lady of the Empress Showa and whose birth was the former House of Imperial Prince Kitashirakawa.
-I spent my childhood in the U.S. and high school days in Australia.
+I spent my childhood in the U.S. and high school days in Australia as an exchange student of AFS.
 I received my B.A. from Keio University and served as the assistant curator to the Tokugawa Art Museum.
-I am now the director of chanoyu tea ceremony classes and tea gatherings for all ages at homes, embassies and international schools in Tokyo.
+I am now the director of chanoyu tea ceremony classes and tea gatherings for all ages at embassies and international schools in Tokyo.
+I organize seminars for companies online.
 All classes are in English and Japanese.
 I am the mother of three children.

 Reservation & Contact